-The fellow will take at-home call based on the retina call schedule.
-Each month the fellow must have at least one day in seven off (this is averaged over the entire month).
-If the fellow is reaching the end of the month and knows they are close to the limit, they must contact the program director and program coordinator to discuss a solution.
+The fellow will take at home call based on the retina call schedule.
+Each month the fellow must have at least 1 day in 7 off (this is averaged over the entire month).
+If the fellow is reaching the end of the month and knows they are close to the limit, they must contact the program director and program manager to discuss a solution.